-Whether you're rooting for the home or visiting team, this simple tailgating party is sure to score a big win with your friends.
+Whether you're rooting for the home or visiting team, this simple tailgating party guide is sure to help you score a big win with your friends.
 We've included easy-to-transport recipes along with tailgating tips to make this fun and casual get-together a success.

 Pack up the cooler and the grill, and set up potluck camp outside the stadium before the big game.
 We've got a few tips on how to easily organize a successful tailgating party, plus winning recipes that are sure to please a crowd.

 Tailgating Tip: Set food out all at once so everyone can dig in when they please.
 Remember the cardinal rule of food saftey—don't leave prepared foods out more than two hours, and less than that in warmer weather.

 If you pack efficiently, you might only need to bring one or two coolers to game day.
 To make sure everything fits, only use containers just big enough to hold each item.
 Pack the cooler(s) just before leaving home, with the meat items on the bottom in between ice packs.
 Wrap any breakable bowls and jars in towels, and put condiments and veggies in last.

 Tailgating Tip: Keep perishable items, such as burger condiments, in the cooler until you're ready to use them.

 3 of 15

 Tailgating Game Plan